denisasipenko/TMSQAP05-Diploma/README.md

 ### **Login**
 - Login page fields
 - Login
-- Checking the login on ready-made
+- Checking the login on ready-made data
 - Login verification for new random data

 ### **Registration**